Slaughterhouse Accidents

 GENERAL DAMAGES

 The pain and suffering that your injuries have caused is the main factor that is used to determine how much compensation you are owed.
-This will usually be determined by undergoing a medical examination, from which a report is created that outlines the length of time the injuries will take to heal as well as their severity.

 SPECIAL DAMAGES

 However, compensation also takes into account any financial losses that you might have suffered as a result of your injuries, such as a loss of earnings due to being unable to return to work.
-If you have had to pay for treatment or travel to treatment, compensation may also be able to cover this as well.
-Therefore, you should keep any receipts or other documents that help to outline the extent of your financial losses, as caused by your accident/injuries.

 Except for children, there is a three-year time limit on making a personal injury claim.
 This time limit begins from the date that the accident occurred.
 You should contact a personal injury solicitor as soon as possible to assess your case.